Noxxys/oshop/README.md

 TODO: [see the project's board](https://github.com/Noxxys/oshop/projects/1)

-The app is automatically deployed to Firebase hosting on https://oshop-b85ea.web.app after a successful merge to the master branch
+The app is automatically deployed to Firebase hosting on https://oshop-b85ea.web.app after a successful merge to the master branch.
+There are also admin screens to manage products and orders, but you need to have admin access for that.
+If you want to get admin access, send me the Google email you used to log in.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.